-Resource study area (RSA): The geographic boundaries in which the environmental investigations specific to each resource topic were conducted; the RSA varies for each resource topic.
+Resource Study Area: The geographic boundaries in which the environmental investigations specific to each resource topic were conducted; the resource study area (RSA) varies in context by each resource topic.

-Retention pond: A human-made pond designed to hold and infiltrate most or all of the runoff that it receives.
+Retention pond: A pond designed to hold and infiltrate most or all of the runoff that it receives.